 Safed Yeshiva is located near Ari Ashkenazi Synagogue in a small alley that is connected to Israel Najara street.

 In the general Israeli public, Safed Yeshiva is know as Yeshiva that has agreement with IDF.
 Yeshiva students have a dedicated course where they both learn and serve in the IDF.

 From Safed Yeshiva, we walked along Israel Najara street to Safed Candles.
-Our guide gave us free time, and we headed to Safed Candles.
-When you enter this store and gallery, you can see the place where they make the candles.
-Yes, all these are handcrafted candles.
+Our guide gave us some free time.
+While some used it to visit nearby restrooms, we headed to Safed Candles.
+You can find the full guide at Safed Candles.

 And in front of the Underground Tunnels, at Alkabets 18 street, you can find the Lahuhe original – Yemenite food bar.

 As we passed, our guide recommended this place, and we continued to our next POI.

 As you visit Safed, you will notice one dominant color.
 Blue appears everywhere.
 It decorates synagogues, fences, walls, and other items.

 Nobody is sure what is the exact reason.
 But I will list several of the common explanations that I found.
 This is not a new tradition, and in the 16th century, the houses were painted in blue.

 - The Torah commands Jews to put a blue thread in the tallit (prayer shawl).
 Rabbi Yosef Karo commented that blue suggests the heavens, which induces thought of God.
 Thus the color helps direct thoughts and prayers to God.